dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 THH_*(A) \cong \Omega^*_{A/\FF_p} \underset{\FF_p[u]}\tensor \FF_p[u]
 $$

-where the LHS is a graded algebra of $THH$ groups and
+where the LHS is a graded algebra of $THH$ groups and the RHS contains the differential forms seen in previous HKR theorems,